adigasuhas/adigasuhas/README.md

 </a>

-### Glad to see you here!
-I'm a final-year MS student at the Theoretical Sciences Unit, JNCASR, working with Prof. Umesh V. Waghmare.
-My research primarily focuses on Machine Learning applications in new materials search for superconductors.
-I apply data-driven approaches to accelerate the discovery and optimization of novel materials.
-In addition, I am exploring the usage of Universal Machine Learning Interatomic Potentials (UMLIPs) for modeling thermoelectrics and geomaterials.
+I am a final-year MS student at the Theoretical Sciences Unit, JNCASR, working with Prof. Umesh V. Waghmare.
+My research focuses on applying machine learning and data-driven approaches to accelerate the discovery and design of functional materials for energy applications.
+I work at the intersection of first-principles methods and machine learning, with current projects spanning superconductors, thermoelectrics, and geomaterials.
+I am actively exploring Universal Machine Learning Interatomic Potentials (UMLIPs) for large-scale atomistic modeling, and developing NLP-based pipelines for literature mining and automated materials dataset construction.

-I have a strong interest in Machine Learning applications in materials science.
-Currently, I am working on its applications in superconductors, utilizing computational models and data-driven methodologies to enhance material discovery.

 ---

-## 🔥 My Current Interests
+##  My Current Interests

-  - Superconductors ⚡
+  - Data-Driven Material Design using AI and Experiments
+  - Foundational Models for Materials
-  - Machine Learning in Materials Science 🧪
+  - Interpretable ML for Materials Science (ML4MS)
-  - High-throughput materials discovery 🔬
 <br/>